 The symptoms of UC are unpleasant, to say the least, and this is most likely why many people don’t know much about it.
 I’m fortunate that many of my closest friends and family understand more about how it affects me and try their best to adapt plans and projects if I’m in a flare.
 (However, there are still people who think I have Irritable Bowel Disease!
 “Oh, it’s similar, though,” they say.
 Spoiler alert: it really, really isn’t.)

 It’s important to note that there is no cure for UC.

-People with no experience of this condition will often suggest ways I can ‘fix’ it with yoga/diet/exercise/some magic ingredient but the truth is, I will always have this condition, and it is not my fault I have it.
-But it can be managed.
+People with no experience of this condition will often suggest ways I can ‘fix’ it with yoga/diet/exercise/some magic ingredient, but the truth is, I will always have this condition, and it is not my fault I have it.
+But UC can be managed.

 Managing Ulcerative Colitis comes down to a selection of things that have taken me around 15 years to figure out: maintaining good general health, having support around me, having a job I can do at home and… finding JOY.

 But how does it help me with managing Ulcerative Colitis?

 A trigger for my UC is stress, something I find incredibly difficult to avoid as I suffer from generalised anxiety disorder, as a result of trying to navigate a neurotypical world as a neurodivergent person.
 Learning to vogue not only keeps me active, but it also appeals to the part of me that loves repetition (YES!
 A creative outlet for stimming!) and helps me feel connected to both my body and my queer community.

 What is voguing?